Digitization: Standards

 Resources to create local standards are available from the Society of American Archivists, the Smithsonian, and the Northeast Document Conservation Center.

 Implications

 Cultural heritage concerns

 Digitization of community archives by indigenous and other marginalized people has led to traditional memory institutions reassessing how they digitize and handle objects in their collections that may have ties to these groups.
 The topics they are rethinking are varied and include how items are chosen for digitization projects, what metadata to use to convey proper context to be retrievable by the groups they represent, and whether an item should be accessed by the world or just those who the groups originally intended to have access, such as elders.
 Many navigate these concerns by collaborating with the communities they seek to represent through their digitized collections.

-Lean philosophy

-The broad use of internet and the increasing popularity of lean philosophy has also increased the use and meaning of "digitizing" to describe improvements in the efficiency of organizational processes.
-Lean philosophy refers to the approach which considers any use of time and resources, which does not lead directly to creating a product, as waste and therefore a target for elimination.

-This will often involve some kind of Lean process in order to simplify process activities, with the aim of implementing new "lean and mean" processes by digitizing data and activities.
-Digitization can help to eliminate time waste by introducing wider access to data, or by the implementation of enterprise resource planning systems.

 Fiction

 Works of science-fiction often include the term digitize as the act of transforming people into digital signals and sending them into digital technology.
 When that happens, the people disappear from the real world and appear in a virtual world (as featured in the cult film Tron, the animated series Code: Lyoko, or the late 1980s live-action series Captain Power and the Soldiers of the Future).
 In the video game Beyond Good & Evil, the protagonist's holographic friend digitizes the player's inventory items.
 One Super Friends cartoon episode showed Wonder Woman and Jayna freeing the world's men (including the male super heroes) onto computer tape by the female villainess Medula.